New State Scholarship Helps High School Seniors Earn A Degree

 - Those who:

-- Demonstrate financial need when you complete the FAFSA—by having an Expected Family Contribution (EFC) of $25,000 or less.
+- Demonstrate financial need when you complete the FAFSA—by having a Student Aid Index of $30,000 or less.

 - Enroll full-time (minimum 12 credits) at an eligible institution—including Michigan community colleges, tribal colleges, and public or private universities.